 Handling your own finances and building a good enough credit rating to get a loan can be difficult, but did you know that in certain circumstances, it’s not only your credit rating that matters?
-There have been many people who have been refused a loan because their partner’s credit rating has been bad.
-It doesn’t matter whether they’re a current partner or a former partner, anyone you have shared your official finances with could be negatively affecting your credit rating, making getting finance so much more difficult.
+Many people have been refused a loan because their partner’s credit rating has been bad.
+It doesn’t matter whether they’re a current partner or a former partner.
+Anyone you have shared your official finances with could negatively affect your credit rating, making getting finance so much more difficult.

 What Is a Credit Rating?